Dear Antoine: or, the Love That Failed

 Cher Antoine ou l'Amour raté is a play in four acts by French dramatist Jean Anouilh.
-It was written and first produced in Paris in October 1, 1969 in a production that was co-directed by the author.
+It was written and first produced in Paris on October 1, 1969 in a production that was co-directed by the author.

 Synopsis

 The play takes place in Bavaria in 1913.
 Antoine was a famous playwright and director, who died in his castle in Bavaria where he had retired.
 (He killed himself accidentally while cleaning his gun.)
 The important people in his life, including his ex-wives, all came to the castle for a reading of his last will and testament.
 They were all trapped by an avalanche, and had to stay in the castle until the road would be cleared.
 Antoine had organized this gathering in detail, and had even written a play about it.